 What is Zillion Solutions?

 Do you have a solution to a problem?
-Zillion Solutions is a campus-wide competition where graduate, undergraduate students of all majors (including undecided students), dual enrolled, and Genesee County high school students make a short video or slide deck describing their unique idea for a new product or service that will solve a problem.
+Zillion Solutions is a campuswide competition in which graduate, undergraduate, and dual-enrolled students of all majors (including undecided students), as well as Genesee County high school students, create a short video or slide deck describing their unique idea for a new product or service that solves a problem.

-Entering takes no time; investing a couple of
+Entering takes little time; investing a couple of

-minutes now can win you up to $2,850!
+minutes now can win you up to $4,250!
 The video can be a two-minute or less selfie.
 The slide deck should be five or fewer slides.
-Just follow the Submission Template.
+Just follow the submission template.

 Why Participate?

-• Network and meet other entrepreneurs in the UM-Flint/Flint community
+• Network and meet other entrepreneurs in UM-Flint and the Flint community.

 To get your idea off the ground, 100K Ideas will give all participants extensive free help, normally costing $200.